donejs/donejs/docs/guide.md

 ## Messages page

-For the messages page we will create a messages model that connects to a RESTful API, add the ability to retrieve and show all messages as well as creating new messages and then make the message list receive real-time updates from other clients.
+For the messages page we will:

+ * create a messages model that connects to a RESTful API
+ * add the ability to retrieve and show all messages as well as creating new messages
+ * make the message list receive real-time updates from other clients

 ### Generate Message model